-- 13. A CRA should assist investors in developing a greater understanding of what a credit rating is, and the limits to which credit ratings can be put to use vis-à-vis a particular type of financial product that the CRA rates.
-A CRA should clearly indicate the attributes and limitations of each credit opinion, and the limits to which it verifies information provided to it by the issuer or originator of a rated security. - 14.
-In order to discourage "ratings shopping," a CRA should disclose on a periodic basis all cases during the timeframe in question where an originator, underwriter or sponsor of a structured finance product has provided the CRA with final data and information about a proposed structure and asked it for a preliminary rating of the proposed structure, but: (1) does not contract with the CRA for a final rating, but does contract with another CRA for a final rating; or (2) contracts with the CRA for a final rating
+- 14. A CRA should assist investors in developing a greater understanding of what a credit rating is, and the limits to which credit ratings can be put to use vis-à-vis a particular type of financial product that the CRA rates.
+A CRA should clearly indicate the attributes and limitations of each credit opinion, and the limits to which it verifies information provided to it by the issuer or originator of a rated security. - 15.

-- and does not publish the CRA's final rating, but does publish the ratings of another CRA for that same product. - 15.
 A CRA should publish verifiable, quantifiable historical information about the performance of its rating opinions, organized and structured, and, where possible, standardized in such a way to assist investors in drawing performance comparisons between different CRAs. - 16.
-Where a CRA rates a structured finance product, it should provide investors and/or subscribers (depending on the CRA's business model) with sufficient information about its loss and cash-flow analysis so that an investor allowed to invest in the product can understand the basis for the CRA's rating. - 17.
-A CRA should disclose whether it uses a separate set of rating symbols for rating structured finance products, and its reasons for doing so or not doing so.
-In any case, a CRA should clearly define a given rating symbol and apply it in the same manner for all types of products to which that symbol is assigned. - 18.
+Where a CRA rates a structured finance product, it should provide investors and/or subscribers (depending on the CRA's business model) with sufficient information about its loss and cash-flow analysis so that an investor allowed to invest in the product can understand the basis for the CRA's rating.
+A CRA should disclose the degree to which it analyzes how sensitive a rating of a structured financial product is to changes in the CRA's underlying rating assumptions. - 17.
+A CRA should differentiate ratings of structured finance products from other ratings, preferably through a different rating symbology.
+A CRA should clearly define a given rating symbol and apply it in the same manner for all types of products to which that symbol is assigned. - 18.
 A CRA should disclose the principal methodology or methodology version in use in determining a rating.